 The Company accounts for leases in accordance with the authoritative guidance.
 On January 1, 2019, the Company adopted the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No 2016-02, Leases (Topic 842).
-Further information on the implementation can be found under "Adoption of Recent Accounting Standards" and Note 7.

 Stock-based compensation

 The Company computes stock-based compensation in accordance with authoritative guidance.
 The Company uses the Black-Scholes-Merton option-pricing model to determine the fair value of its stock options.
 The Black-Scholes-Merton option-pricing model includes various assumptions, including the fair market value of the common stock of the Company, expected life of stock options, the expected volatility and the expected risk-free interest rate, among others.
 These assumptions reflect the Company's best estimates, but they involve inherent uncertainties based on market conditions generally outside the control of the Company.
 Forfeitures are recorded when they occur.